damirka/sui-notes/src/basic-syntax/drop-ability.md

 ## No abilities

 A struct without abilities cannot be discarded, or copied, or stored in the storage.
 We call such a struct a *Hot Potato*.
 It is a joke, but it is also a good way to remember that a struct without abilities is like a hot potato - it needs to be passed around and handled properly.
+Hot Potato is one of the most powerful patterns in Move, we go in detail about it in the [TODO: authorization patterns](./../programmability/authorization-patterns.md) chapter.

 ## Drop ability